vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 56
 97
 disrespectful to the Veda.
 This is comparable to the venerable Jaimini's exposition that the fruits of acts serve to increase people's faith in the acts.
 117\.
 The contention has been voiced that Paficaratra is invalid because it is accepted by those who are outside the Veda."
-But why could one not equally well contend that the Vedas are invalid because they are accepted by those who are outside Pancarătra?
+But why could one not equally well contend that the Vedas are invalid because they are accepted by those who are outside Pancarātra?
 Furthermore, what exactly does this mean, being "outside the Veda," and what means "accepted by those who are outside the Veda?"
 Does "being outside the Veda" mean "being different from the Veda" or "doing what is forbidden by the Veda" or "being hostile to the Vedas?"
 Likewise we must inquire whether "accepted" means learnt" or "known" or "observed." cases the ground proves to be defective,